CaptnCodr/CaptnCodr/README.md

 ### Hey there 👋

   🚧 This section is under contruction. 🚧

 - 🔭 I’m currently working on little F# projects.
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I like 🥑's a lot.
+- 💪 Weight lifting

 <!--
 **CaptnCodr/CaptnCodr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.